 Not wanting to drink the night after surgery is normal.

 Thirst and appetite may not be completely normal for a few days after surgery.

 Disoriented and/or listless behavior is normal after sedation and anesthesia.

-Listless behavior may continue until the next morning.
+Listless behavior may continue until twenty four hours after the surgery.